Health Insurance Software Development: Processes, Costs, and Tips

 According to U.S. Bank, the lack of a well-developed marketing plan is responsible for small business failure.

 These statistics show that although large insurance businesses know that budgeting is the key to dominance in the market, small startups are often negligent of this.

 As a startup, ensure a robust marketing budget to help you attain your business goals and fund your marketing strategy.

 Your marketing budget should be 2x-3x your product design and development budget.

 Assuming the cost of your health care insurance app is $50,000, your marketing budget should be about $100,000 and $150,000 yearly.

-2. Think of Legal Compliance
+2. Ensure Legal and Regulatory Compliance

 Health care insurance is regulated by various laws that vary with your country of residence.